Case Study: High-Volume Metal Stamping

 Case Study: Customizing Parts with Metal Fabrication

-This customized, low-volume project successfully merged the technology of our fiber laser cutter with the hands-on work of the cut-off saw.
+This customized, low-volume project combined the precision of our fiber laser cutter with the hands-on capabilities of our cut-off saw.

-Ultra manufactured six different components for the customer with specific measurements and established for each.
+Ultra manufactured six unique components for the customer, each produced to exact measurements.
 The component pieces consisted of either a base plate or a tube.

-• The three different base plates were cut with a specific design dependent on their final position on the finished product.
+• The three base plates were laser cut with specific geometries based on their final position in the finished assembly.

-• The three tubes were cut at different lengths for correct alignment on the finished product as well.
+• The three tubes were cut to different lengths to ensure proper alignment once assembled.

 Welding the base and tube together was critical to ensure the functionality and fit were attained as designed.
-A customized fixture was designed and built to better stabilize the components during the welding process, resulting in greater precision and higher-quality welds.
+A customized fixture was designed and built to better stabilize the components during the welding process, resulting in greater precision and improved weld quality.

 Two parts made from the various components